p2ppsr/ninja-base/README.md

 ##### Method updateTransactionStatus

 Use this endpoint to update the status of a transaction.
 This is useful for flagging incomplete transactions as aborted or reverting a completed transaction back into a pending status if it never got confirmed.
-Setting the status to "completed" or "waitingForSenderToSend" will make any selected UTXOs unavailable for spending, while any other status value will free up the UTXOs for use in other transactions.
+Setting the status to "completed" or "unproven" will make any input UTXOs unavailable for spending, while any other status value will free up the UTXOs for use in other transactions.

 ```ts
 updateTransactionStatus(params: {